IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ```

 The function simply adds the ID value to a readonly `<input>`{: .language-html} that is going
-to send the `parent` value when the form is submitted.
-It also displays a link to cancel the reply, that is
+to send the `parent` value when the `<form>`{: .language-html} is submitted.
+It also displays a link to cancel the reply.
-just a link that calling this function with an empty argument.
-When the ID is empty, the function resets the
+The cancel link calls this function with an empty argument, which by it turn recognizes the ID is empty, resets the
 `<input>`{: .language-html} value and hides the cancel link.

-## Conclusion
+{: .extra-margin}

-I hope you enjoyed the articles and that they were helpful for you to develop your own comment system.
+I hope you enjoyed the articles and that they were helpful for you to start developing your own comment system.
 I tried to
-mention the most important points of the process, but if you are curious about some particularity of how I implemented
+discuss the most important points of the process, but if there are any doubts or if you think I should include some topic on the
-my comment system check the page source code and the comment database repository.
-If you have any doubts on the code
-feel free to comment asking about it.
-If you have some insight of how to make it better (or fix any flaws) I'd love
-to hear it too!
+articles please let me know!
+Any constructive criticism is also very welcome!

 #### [Go back to part 2]({{ site.baseurl }}{{ page.previous.url }})